FBI Seizures and Forfeitures

 The FBI rarely grants any petition for remission or mitigation.
-Most petitions are ultimately denied with a form letter.
+Most petitions are ultimately denied with a form letter after a long delay.
 The government only considers granting a petition for remission or mitigation, under limited circumstances, to pardon all or part of the property from the forfeiture.

 Attorney for Filing a Claim after an FBI Seizure

 You can hire an attorney at Sammis Law Firm to help you contest the forfeiture of the property seized by the FBI.
 The claim can be filed immediately after the seizure or within the time period listed in your personal notice letter from the FBI.

-In some cases, your verified claim can be filed in the U.S. District Court within 30 days after the date of the final publication of the notice of seizure, but only if you never received the personal notice letter.
+In some cases, your verified claim can be filed within 30 days after the date of the final publication of the notice of seizure, but only if you never received the personal notice letter.